top of page

 Originality of Robert Barr's Horror Story "A Game of Chess"

-Robert Barr was a Scottish author.
-When a child, Barr’s parents moved him to Canada and one of his first professional jobs was as a teacher at Central School of Windsor, Ontario.
-There, he worked his way up to headmaster.
-Upon crossing the border into Michigan, he later was appointed the news editor of the Detroit Free Press newspaper, which is still in operation today.
+Robert Barr was a Scottish author whose contributions to literature deserve recognition.
+As a child, Barr’s parents moved him to Canada.
+One of his first professional jobs was as a teacher at the Central School of Windsor, Ontario.
+There, he worked diligently and eventually became the headmaster.
+After crossing the border into Michigan, he was appointed the news editor of the Detroit Free Press, a newspaper that continues to operate today.

 Robert Barr (Left with Goatee), Sir Arthur Conan Doyle (Middle Back), Circa 1907